gitlzg/IFAA/README.md

 results$analysisResults$estByCovList
 ```

-The function can also take csv or tsv data files directly by reading the file directory paths using the first two arugments:
+The function can also take csv or tsv data files directly by reading the file directory paths using the first two arguments:
 ```r
 M="pathToTheCsvFile/microbiomeData.csv"
 # or